 Getting to the point where you can perform all CRNA duties requires a lot of hard work.
 It’s something you should keep in mind, even while you’re working towards your Bachelor’s degree.

 Make sure you’re going after the highest possible grades.
 Excellent academic work will give you better odds when you start applying for Nurse Anesthesia programs later on.

 Leave Pride Behind

 Finally, if you want to be a successful CRNA, you’ll have to leave your pride behind.
-This career includes plenty of humbling moments.
+This career path will feature plenty of humbling moments.

 The fact that you’ve managed to become a CRNA doesn’t mean you have nothing more to prove.
 It means you now have the chance and duty to prove yourself every single day.

 Becoming a CRNA is probably the most challenging of all nursing specialities.
 This is due to the extensive knowledge and training required to fulfill the position.